Danny1024-na/Danny1024-na/README.md

 Hi I'm Danny👋

-- 🔭 I’m currently working on a private project.
+- 🔭 I’m currently working on a new project.
 - 🌱 I’m currently studying at Uni Duisburg-Essen
 - 📖 I’m currently learning a new Django skills.
 - ❓ Ask me about Java.